Or perhaps you noticed the red blood cell count flagged as “low” in the bloodwork report?

 - What is thought to be the cause?
 Have you been checked for common problems such as low iron or low vitamin B12?

-4. If you are diagnosed with low iron levels: could it be from a small internal bleed and could that be associated with aspirin, a non-steroidal, or another medication?
+4. If you are diagnosed with low iron levels: could it be from a small internal bleed and could that be associated with aspirin, a non-steroidal anti-inflammatory medication such as ibuprofen, or another medication?

 5. Keep copies of your lab reports.